TRAPPIST-1d: Orbit

-TRAPPIST-1d is a closely orbiting planet, with one full orbit taking just 4.05 days (about 97 hours) to complete.
-It orbits at a distance of just 0.02228 AU from the host star, or about 2.2% the distance between Earth and the Sun.
+TRAPPIST-1d is a closely orbiting planet, with one full orbit taking just 4.05 d to complete.
+It orbits at a distance of just 0.0223 AU from the host star, or about 2.2% the distance between Earth and the Sun.
 For comparison, Mercury, the Solar System's innermost planet, takes 88 days to orbit at a distance of about 0.38 AU.
-The size of TRAPPIST-1 and the close orbit of TRAPPIST-1d around it means that the star as seen from the planet appears 5.5 times as large as the Sun from the Earth.
-While a planet at TRAPPIST-1d's distance from the Sun would be a scorched world, the low luminosity of TRAPPIST-1 means that the planet gets only 1.043 times the sunlight that Earth receives, placing it within the inner part of the conservative habitable zone.
+It is in 5:3 resonance with TRAPPIST-1c and 3:2 resonance with TRAPPIST-1e.
+The size of TRAPPIST-1 and the close orbit of TRAPPIST-1d around it means that the star, as seen from the planet, appears 5.5 times as large as the Sun from the Earth.
+While a planet at TRAPPIST-1d's distance from the Sun would be a scorched world, the low luminosity of TRAPPIST-1 means that the planet gets only 1.043 times the starlight that Earth receives, placing it within the inner part of the conservative habitable zone.